Adelaide Anne Procter: Life

 In 1851, Procter converted to Roman Catholicism.
 Following her conversion, Procter became extremely active in several charitable and feminist causes.
 She became a member of the Langham Place Group, which set out to improve conditions for women, and was friends with feminists Bessie Rayner Parkes (later Bessie Rayner Belloc) and Barbara Leigh Smith, later Barbara Bodichon.
-Procter helped found the English Woman's Journal in 1858 and, in 1859, the Society for the Promotion of the Employment of Women, both of which focused on expanding women's economic and employment opportunities.
+Procter helped found the English Woman's Journal in 1858 and, in 1859, the Society for Promoting the Employment of Women, both of which focused on expanding women's economic and employment opportunities.
 Though on paper Procter was merely one member among many, fellow-member Jessie Boucherett considered her to be the "animating spirit" of the Society.
 Her third volume of poetry, A Chaplet of Verses (1861), was published for the benefit of a Catholic Night Refuge for Women and Children that had been founded in 1860 at Providence Row in East London.

 Procter became engaged in 1858, according to a letter that her friend William Makepeace Thackeray wrote to his daughters that year.
 The identity of Procter's fiancé remains unknown, and the proposed marriage never took place.
 According to her German biographer Ferdinand Janku, the engagement seems to have lasted several years before being broken off by Procter's fiancé.
-Critic Gill Gregory suggests that Procter may have been a lesbian and in love with Matilda Hays, a fellow member of the Society for the Promotion of the Employment of Women; other critics have called Procter's relationship with Hays "emotionally intense."
+Critic Gill Gregory suggests that Procter may have been a lesbian and in love with Matilda Hays, a fellow member of the Society for Promoting the Employment of Women; other critics have called Procter's relationship with Hays "emotionally intense."
 Procter's first volume of poetry, Legends and Lyrics (1858) was dedicated to Hays and that same year Procter wrote a poem titled "To M.M.H." in which Procter "expresses love for Hays ...
 [Hays was a] novelist and translator of George Sand and a controversial figure ... [who] dressed in men's clothes and had lived with the sculptor Harriet Hosmer in Rome earlier in the 1850s."
 While several men showed interest in her, Procter never married.

 Procter fell ill in 1862; Dickens and others have suggested that her illness was due to her extensive charity work, which "appears to have unduly taxed her strength".
 An attempt to improve her health by taking a cure at Malvern failed.
 On 3 February 1864, Procter died of tuberculosis, having been bed-ridden for almost a year.
 Her death was described in the press as a "national calamity".
 Procter was buried in Kensal Green Cemetery.

 Literary career

 Procter's poetry was strongly influenced by her religious beliefs and charity work; homelessness, poverty, and fallen women are frequent themes.
-Procter's prefaces to her volumes of poetry stress the misery of the conditions under which the poor lived, as do poems such as "The Homeless Poor":
+Procter's prefaces to her volumes of poetry stress the misery of the conditions under which the poor lived.